NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Thoughtform Summoning.md

 Granted by [[Feats/Thoughtform Summoning|Thoughtform Summoning]]

-Whenever you summon a creature, you can choose to instead create a psychic construct of that creature.
-This grants it resistance to physical damage equal to half its level and weakness 5 to force and mental damage.
+You gain resistance to physical damage equal to half its level and weakness 5 to force and mental damage.

 *Source: Pathfinder Dark Archive*
 *OGL*